 Darling Pacific Rim Collection

 The Hugh and Hazel Darling Pacific Rim Collection consists of books written in Chinese, Japanese, Korean, Vietnamese, and Spanish.
 Asian language books from this collection are located on the 2nd floor.
 Those in the main portion of the collection may be checked out while those located in the reference portion do not circulate.
-Spanish language books are integrated into the other collections and may also be checked out.
+Spanish language books are located on the 3rd floor and may also be checked out.
 Books about Pacific Rim countries, translations from Asian languages, and polyglot (multi-language) books are also located in the other collections.

 The Integration Collection includes materials related to the integration of psychology and theology.
-It is located in the Virginia Weyerhaeuser Reading Room on the first floor of the David Allan Hubbard Library.
+It is located on Basement A of the David Allan Hubbard Library.